otrv4/otrv4/otrv4.md

 ```

 The conversation can begin when one participant retrieves the other's
+participant Prekey Ensemble from an untrusted Prekey Server (consisting of a
-participant Prekey message from a prekey server.
-Prior to the start of the
+User Profile, a Prekey Profile and a set of prekey messages).
+Prior to the start
-conversation, this Prekey message would have had to be uploaded by the other
+of the conversation, this Prekey Ensemble would have had to be uploaded by the
-participant's client to a server.
-This have to be done so other participants,
+other participant's client to a server.
+This have to be done so other
-like Alice, can send messages to the other participant, like Bob, while they are
+participants, like Alice, can send messages to the other participant, like Bob,
-offline.
+while they are offline.

 ## Assumptions